Kima, Keisha, and Pam

-Kima, Keisha, and Pam is the second studio album by American R&B girl group Total.
+Kima, Keisha, and Pam is the second and last to date studio album by American R&B girl group Total.
 It was released by Bad Boy Records and Arista Records on October 27, 1998, in the United States.
 The album debuted at number nine on the US Top R&B/Hip-Hop Albums and peaked at number thirty-nine on the US Billboard 200.
 In 1999, the album was certified Gold by the Recording Industry Association of America (RIAA) for excess of selling 500,000 copies.
 To date, it is their most recent album.

 Background

 Original producer of "Truth Or Dare (Interlude)," Mario Winans re-produced it as a full-length track "Dolly Baby" for rapper Lil' Cease's 1999 album "The Wonderful World of Cease-a-Leo", also using a sample of Pam's vocals from the Interlude as its chorus.
 Despite it being a sample, she is also listed under vocals in the album's credits.